SAP-samples/abap-cheat-sheets/README.md

 - [Here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrestricted_abap_elements.htm) is an overview of the different ABAP language elements in the different ABAP versions, i.e. what is allowed in ABAP Cloud and what is not.
 See also the released APIs [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenreleased_apis.htm).
 - In order to have all ABAP cheat sheet documents in one place, the *main* branch (for examples to be imported into the SAP BTP ABAP environment) also contains the ABAP cheat sheet documents that are only relevant for classic ABAP.
 - The example classes contained in the branches for classic ABAP mostly use syntax that is also available in ABAP for Cloud Development.
 Only the  `TEST_ABAP_CHEAT_SHEETS_CLASSIC` subpackage contains syntax relevant to Standard ABAP and that is not available in ABAP for Cloud Development, such as dynpro-related ABAP keywords.
 - The code snippets in the ABAP cheat sheet documents and the executable examples include many comments.
-While it is generally not recommended to overuse comments in your code, they are used here to educate, explain, and provide context directly where it is needed.
-In some cases, they illustrate the results of ABAP statements.
+While it is generally not recommended to overuse comments in your code, they are used here to explain and provide context directly where it is needed.
+In many cases, they illustrate the results of ABAP statements.
 </details>

 <br>